How Much Should I Feed My Cat? Cat Feeding Guide For Wet And Dry Cat Food (With Charts and Calculators)

-For example, the table below shows a 10lb cat needs 216 Calories per day.
-Then you simply divide this number by the Calories in the food as shown on the package.
+For example, the table below shows a 10lb cat needs 216 calories per day.
+Simply divide this number by the calories in the food, as shown on the package.

-Blackie is a 10lb cat, he needs 216 Calories per day and his Bravo!
-Feline Café Chicken Fricassee canned food contains 28 Calories per ounce.
+Blackie is a 10lb cat.
+He needs 216 calories per day and his Bravo!
+Feline Café Chicken Fricassee canned food contains 28 calories per ounce.
 Dividing 216 calories by 28 equals 7.7.
-So, Blackie needs to eat 7.7 ounces of his favourite Chicken Fricassee every 24 hours.
+So, Blackie needs to eat 7.7 ounces of his favorite Chicken Fricassee every 24 hours.

 You can also use this table to work out how much to feed your cat without doing the math yourself.
-The table calculations may vary slightly to your cat’s actual needs, depending on what food you choose to feed – which is why I recommend monitoring your cat’s weight so adjustments to the amount fed can be made.
+The table calculations are a guide.
+The actual amount you feed your cat will vary slightly based on your cat’s actual needs and what food you choose to feed.
+This is why I recommend monitoring your cat’s weight so that you can make the proper adjustments.